josephmartin09/nextstage/src/pages/index.md

 details: How It Works
 details_items:
   - title: Book Your Session
-    description: Schedule your tutoring session through the website's contact page.
+    description: Request your tutoring session through the website's contact page.
 By default, tutoring is conducted over Zoom for convenience and safety.
-If you prefer a local, neutral meetup in San Antonio, please contact us for details.
+If you prefer a local neutral meetup in San Antonio, please contact us for details.
     icon: tabler:number-1
   - title: Intro Call
     description: Tell us about your learning goals and challenges.
 This helps create a personalized lesson plan tailored just for you.